Which MacBook Should You Buy? MacBook vs. Air vs. Pro

 The updated 13-inch MacBook Air is one of the longest-running laptops, period.
 It lasted an epic 14 hours on the Laptop Mag battery test, which involves continuous Web surfing over Wi-Fi.
 The 13-inch MacBook Pro is no slouch, though, lasting a little more than 12 hours on the same test.

 The 15-inch MacBook Pro's 9 hours of endurance makes it one of the longest-running laptops with that size display.
-Although the new 12-inch MacBook offers above-average battery life, other ultraportables last longer unplugged, including the 11-inch Air.
+The new 12-inch MacBook lasts slightly longer than the 11-inch MacBook Air, and both offer above-average endurance.

-Best Display: Tie Between 12-inch MacBook and 13-inch MacBook Pro
+Best Display: Tie Between MacBook and 13-inch MacBook Pro

 There are MacBooks with Retina Displays, and there are those without.
 You'll notice a huge difference in terms of resolution and color quality.
 For instance, the 13-inch MacBook Air has been stuck at a fairly low 1440 x 900 pixels for several years, while the new, smaller 12-inch MacBook sports a 2304 x 1440-pixel panel.
 So even though the MacBook has a smaller screen, it offers a sharper picture and seems larger than it is.